tinruufu/littlepileof/README.md

 [app]: https://apps.twitter.com/app/new
 [auth]: http://docs.tweepy.org/en/latest/auth_tutorial.html

-to tweet, you should now be able to run `python tweet.py` (but remember it will take a few minutes). i run `daemon.py` as a service on my server to keep the posts a-coming, but you can do whatever you like, i'm not the boss of you
+to tweet, you should now be able to run `python2 tweet.py` (but remember it will take a few minutes). i run `daemon.py` as a service on my server to keep the posts a-coming, but you can do whatever you like, i'm not the boss of you